schadis/DMWC-Warrior/README.md

 # DMWC-Warrior

-* 2h Fury same as Furry and FuryProt(FurryProt untested and there is no PVP coding)
+* 2h Fury same as Furry and FuryProt (there is no PVP coding)
 * all the best to immortalhz
 * IF you wanna know what good settings are go to https://guybrushgit.github.io/WarriorSim/ and sim it